Promised Land (TobyMac song)

 "Promised Land" is a song by American Christian hip hop musician TobyMac.
 The song was released as a single on September 17, 2021.
 TobyMac co-wrote the song with Adam Agee, and collaborated with Micah Kuiper in the production of the single.

 "Promised Land" peaked at No. 9 on the US Hot Christian Songs chart.
 "Promised Land" received a GMA Dove Award nomination for Short Form Video of the Year (Concept) at the 2022 GMA Dove Awards.

+In January 2022, TobyMac released two new versions of the song, "Promised Land (Collab New)" and "Promised Land (Collab OG)", both of which feature Sheryl Crow.

 Background

 In June 2021, "Promised Land" was reported to be TobyMac's next single following "Help Is On the Way (Maybe Midnight)" which was released in February 2021, with TobyMac expecting its release in September or October.
 The song was dedicated to TobyMac's grandfather, a miner in West Virginia who died from black lung disease.

 TobyMac released "Promised Land" with its accompanying music video on September 17, 2021.

 Composition

 "Promised Land" is composed in the key of G with a tempo of 84 beats per minute and a musical time signature of 4/4.